Leah-Tugi/AirBnB_clone/README.md

 This command line interpreter  serves as the frontend of web app

-Some of the commands available are:
+Some of the commands available are
 - show
 - create
 - update